networkoctopus/Silverletter/README.md

 ## What's in this image - credits to the maintainers of these projects

-- A mostly stock Fedora GNOME experience on Universal Blue's [`silverblue-main`](https://github.com/ublue-os/main), delivered as a [bootc](https://github.com/bootc-dev/bootc) image
+- A mostly stock Fedora GNOME experience on Universal Blue's [`silverblue-main`](https://github.com/ublue-os/main)
 - Broadcom Wi-Fi from [Universal Blue akmods](https://github.com/ublue-os/akmods), plus the [FaceTime HD driver](https://github.com/patjak/facetimehd) and [firmware extractor](https://github.com/patjak/facetimehd-firmware), baked in
 - PCIe ASPM tuning, firmware compatibility tweaks, and a MacBook Air display wake fix, Automatic [PowerTOP](https://github.com/fenrus75/powertop) tuning, Wi-Fi power saving
 - A smaller, hardware-focused initramfs that reduced boot time from ~40 to ~25 seconds on my machine.
 The initramfs in [`silverblue-main`](https://github.com/ublue-os/main) is ~230MB+ whereas this image's initramfs is ~75MB.
 Since updates occur on restart, I figured the faster boot was worth pursuing.